 Building Geeks know how to fix things.

-Repair leaks, install low flow shower heads
+Repair leaks, install low flow shower heads and faucets

 Pump your septic system and encourage others to maintain their systems as well.